A Simple and Optimal Policy Design with Safety against Heavy-Tailed Risk for Stochastic Bandits: Extension to Linear Bandits

 \begin{theorem} Let $T\geq d$.
 For the stochastic linear bandit problem, $\pi=\UCB\text{\rm -L}$ with

 satisfies the following property: for any fixed $\eta > 0$, for any $x>0$, we have

 \end{theorem}

 The main technical challenge to prove Theorem \ref{thm:linear} is that the analysis for the MAB setting is not directly applicable --- the estimation of the unknown parameter $\theta$ is entangled with uncontrollable arm feature vectors in the linear bandit setting.
 It is also not straightforward how the equation \eqref{eq:split} can be adapted to accommodate the linear bandit setting and prevent the appearance of $K$ (the number of arms may even be infinite).
-The main idea to resolve these two obstacles is by noticing that $a_t^\top V_{t-1}^{-1}a_t$ can be regarded as a counterpart of $n_i$ in the MAB setting (though they are not equivalent) and that the pseudo regret $R_{\theta}^\pi(T)$ can be written as
+The main idea to resolve these two obstacles is by noticing that $a_t^\top V_{t-1}^{-1}a_t$ can be regarded as a counterpart of $n_i$ in the MAB setting (though they are not equivalent).
+The tail bound is obtained by further adapting and refining the analysis from Theorem \ref{thm:exp-K-armed-optimal}.
+All proof details are provided in the online appendix.